chanzuckerberg/single-cell-curation/docs/curation-review-tut.md

 <br/>

 The purpose of the cellxgene schema is to support the construction of a data corpus that facilitates data integration across multiple tissues and experiments.
-This goal requires that we collect a standardized set of metadata about single cell datasets that are uploaded to the cellxgene data portal.
-To make this process easy to adhere to, we only require a few fields (detailed below) to support easy search and integration across datasets.
+This goal requires a standardized set of metadata for the single cell datasets that are uploaded to the cellxgene data portal.
+To make this process easy to adhere to, the schema only requires a few fields (detailed below) to support easy search and integration across datasets..
 These metadata are stored within the `AnnData` object (in `adata.uns` and `adata.obs`).
-To access a more comprehensive decription about our schema requirements, you can refer to the [official schema definition](corpora_schema.md).
+To access a more comprehensive description about the cellxgene schema requirements, you can refer to the [official schema definition](corpora_schema.md).

 In this section, we are covering 1) what metadata are required to adhere to the cellxgene schema and 2) the locations of these metadata in the `AnnData` object.
 While it is possible to build an object that is acceptable by the cellxgene schema manually, in the [next section](#cellxgene-curation-tools), we will show you how to perform this curation with tools provided by the CZI curation team.